 - how immunity and disease influence reproduction and vice versa?

 If so, you are a candidate for our research training group entitled,

 As Director, I am happy to invite your participation in a training grant awarded to Indiana University by the National Institutes of Health (NIH) – Child Health and Human Development that focuses on sex, gender and reproduction.
 The NIH recently renewed the award for five additional years of funding to continue this highly successful program.

-Our group includes 25 training faculty and 7 affiliated faculty belonging to 7 units that award PhDs: the Departments of Anthropology, Biology, Chemistry, Psychological and Brain Sciences, and Gender Studies, as well as the Programs in Medical Sciences and in Neuroscience.
-Other essential participants in the training group include the Center for the Integrative Study of Animal Behavior, the Kinsey Institute for Research in Sex, Gender and Reproduction, the Institute for Pheromone Research, the Indiana Molecular Biology Institute and the Center for Genomics and Bioinformatics.
+Our group includes 18 training faculty and 6 affiliated faculty belonging to 7 units that award PhDs: the Departments of Anthropology, Biology, Chemistry, Psychological and Brain Sciences, and Gender Studies, as well as the Programs in Medical Sciences and in Neuroscience.
+Other essential participants in the training group include the Center for the Integrative Study of Animal Behavior, The Kinsey Institute, the Institute for Pheromone Research, the Indiana Molecular Biology Institute and the Center for Genomics and Bioinformatics.